 The critical condition for these lakes occurs in the springtime when annual acidity loads peak due to snowmelt runoff events.
 To be protective during this spring condition, critical loads were calculated based on ANC and base cation data collected during the spring.
 When the lowest measured ANC for the lake is used in the critical load calculation, the most conservative critical load is returned.
-Thus the calculated critical loads are protective for all seasons
+Thus the calculated critical loads are protective for all seasons use.
+Rather, it's the overall annual acidity load that ultimately affects the lake ANC and thus the biological communities.
+Also, the springtime in-lake water chemistry, used to calculate a protective critical load, is the result of the annual acidity load that peaks during the springtime snowmelt runoff events.

 The TMDLs are expressed in terms of allowable annual loadings rather than daily loadings.
-As specified in 40 CFR §130.2(i), TMDLs may be expressed in terms of either mass per unit time, toxicity or other appropriate measures.
-VTDEC justifies setting an annual load, as opposed to a daily load, because with the variable nature of acidic deposition, both wet and dry, and the internal lake processes that occur over long periods such as seasons and years, a daily loading limit would be difficult to determine and of little use.
-It's the overall annual acidity load that ultimately affects the lake ANC and thus the biological communities.
-Also, the springtime in-lake water chemistry, used to calculate a protective critical load, is the result of the annual acidity load that peaks during the springtime snowmelt runoff events.
+VTDEC justifies setting an annual load, as opposed to a daily load, because with the variable nature of acidic deposition, both wet and dry, and the internal lake processes that occur over long periods such as seasons and years, a daily loading limit would be difficult to determine and of little

-A note on the units of measurement: The critical loads are expressed in terms of $meq/m^2/yr$, which in this case is a measure of the mili-equivalents of sulfur and nitrogen compounds.
+A note on the units of measurement: the critical loads are expressed in terms of $meq/m^2/yr$ , which in this case is a measure of the mili-equivalents of sulfur and nitrogen compounds.
 These compounds account for virtually all the acid load in Vermont's atmospheric deposition.
-Mili-equivalents can be converted to kilograms using the following ratio: A kg/ha/yr = 2.082 meq/m2/yr.
+Mili-equivalents can be converted to kilograms using the following ratio: a $kg/ha/yr = 2.082 meq/m^2/yr$ .
 The units of mili-equivalents are commonly used in the modeling of critical acidity loads because they make it possible to relate in-lake acidity data to inputs from deposition.